The Missing Stars of the T207 Set

 See, players like Walter Johnson and Tris Speaker became household names and they’re there.
 But both were very young players at the time and did not debut until 1907.
 Each had made some waves in the sport but they were both younger stars and not nearly as established as they would ultimately become.
 Few could have anticipated they would have the types of careers they did.

 Look, too, at one of the other few Hall of Famers — Max Carey.
 Carey is a Hall of Famer but also was just beginning his career.
 His T207 card is actually viewed as his rookie, as I mentioned earlier.
 Same goes for Smoky Joe Wood, not a Hall of Famer but a star player — his career had really just begun, too.
-Ditto that for Buck Weaver.
+Ditto that for Buck Weaver, who has one of the most valuable cards in the set.
 He would become a bit of a star player but his card, like Carey’s is a rookie card.
+Plus, Weaver’s popularity is largely tied to the fact that he was a banned member from the infamous 1919 White Sox team.
+At the time, he would have been a virtual nobody.
+He would later become a good hitter but he batted only .224 in that rookie year.

 Even in terms of other Hall of Famers, many were not megastars — the likes of Chief Bender, Home Run Baker, Rube Marquard, and Bobby Wallace, for example, were Hall of Fame players but hardly on the level of the likes of Wagner, Cobb, Mathewson, etc.